dtavangar/Marketo-campaign-api-docs/trigger-campaign-api-doc_v1.1.md

 }
 ```

-Replace `12345` with the correct Lead ID from your Marketo instance.
+Replace `1002200` with the correct Lead ID from your Marketo instance.

 ## Authorization

-All Marketo REST API requests require an OAuth 2.0 Bearer token.
+All Marketo REST API requests require an OAuth 2.0 access token.

-To retrieve your access token:
+To retrieve your access token, use the following endpoint:

 ```
 GET /identity/oauth/token?grant_type=client_credentials&client_id=XXX&client_secret=YYY
 ```

-Include the token in the header of your API requests:
+Once you receive your access token, include it as a **query parameter** in all API requests:

 ```
 Authorization: Bearer YOUR_ACCESS_TOKEN